 - A. Rules - 1.
 All meets will be contested under NFHS Rules. - 2.
-Exceptions and changes may only be made by the state association or the GAMES COMMITTEE. - B. Jewelry - 1.
-No jewelry is permitted including watches. - 2.
-The rule must be enforced during competition in all meets including dual meets. - C. Uniforms - 1.
+Exceptions and changes may only be made by the state association or the GAMES COMMITTEE. - B. Uniforms - 1.
 All competitors must wear a school issued uniform. - 2.
-The uniform includes shoes, shirt and shorts. - D. Venue Safety - 1.
+The uniform includes shoes, shirt and shorts. - C. Venue Safety - 1.
 All venues should be roped off to prevent spectators and others from interfering with the competition. - 2.
-All venue facilities must meet the NFHS standards or competition shall not be contested. - E. Throws - 1.
+All venue facilities must meet the NFHS standards or competition shall not be contested. - D. Throws - 1.
 A ten-yard safety area should be established on each side of the sector line. - 2.
 Implements may be provided for any invitational, conference or championship.
-NFHS Track & Field Rules Book Rule 6-2.
+NFHS Track & Field Rules Book Rule 6-2-12.